GiuseppeFasanella/My_utilities/Networks/Apache_server.md

 Require valid-user`

-.htpasswd NON va creato con emacs ma con questa procedura: messo fuori da /var/www/ (per sicurezza) e deve essere di questo tipo
+* Crea .htpasswd cosi' (non con emacs) e fallo fuori da /var/www/ (per sicurezza)

+`htpasswd -c /usr/uj/jurbanek/.htpasswd john`

-# '-c' stands for 'create'.
+* '-c' stands for 'create'.
 Only to be used when creating a new .htpasswd file.
-# You will be prompted for the password you would like to use after entering the command below.
+* You will be prompted for the password you would like to use after entering the command below.

-htpasswd -c /usr/uj/jurbanek/.htpasswd john

-Add existing one
+Add a user in an existing .htpasswd

+`htpasswd /usr/uj/jurbanek/.htpasswd dave`

-# Notice there is no '-c' since the file exists already, we just want to add 'dave'
+* Notice there is no '-c' since the file exists already, we just want to add 'dave'
-# You will be prompted for the password you would like to use after entering the command below.
+* You will be prompted for the password you would like to use after entering the command below.

-htpasswd /usr/uj/jurbanek/.htpasswd dave

-Esempi verosimili saranno
+Nel file .htpasswd ti devi trovare qualcosa del genere

 john:n5MfEoHOIQkKg
 dave:9fluR/1n73p4c